isomorphic-software/smartclient-docs/classes/FormItem.md

 **Flags**: IRWA

 ---
+## Attr: FormItem.saveOnEnter

+### Description
+Set this to true to allow the parent form to save it's data when 'Enter' is pressed on this formItem and [saveOnEnter](DynamicForm.md#attr-dynamicformsaveonenter) is true on the parent form.

+**Flags**: IRW

+---
+## Attr: FormItem.emptyValueIcon

+### Description
+This property allows the developer to specify an icon to display when this item has no value.
+It is configured in the same way as any other valueIcon (see [FormItem.valueIcons](#attr-formitemvalueicons))

+### Groups

+- valueIcons

+**Flags**: IRW

+---
 ## Attr: FormItem.editorType

 ### Description
 Name of the FormItem to use for editing, eg "TextItem" or "SelectItem".

-The type of FormItem to use for editing is normally derived automatically from [field.type](#attr-formitemtype), which is the data type of the field, by the rules explained [here](../reference.md#type-formitemtype).
+The type of FormItem to use for editing is normally derived automatically from [field.type](#attr-formitemtype), which is the data type of the field, by the rules explained [here](../reference_2.md#type-formitemtype).

 ### Groups